braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/initial_sdk_setup/additional_customization_and_configuration.md

 ### Suppressing logs

 The default log level for the Braze Android SDK is `INFO`.
-To suppress all logs for the Braze Android SDK, call `BrazeLogger.SUPPRESS` in your `TODO` file.
+To suppress all logs for the Braze Android SDK, call `BrazeLogger.SUPPRESS` in your application's `onCreate()` method _before_ any other methods.

 {% tabs local %}
 {% tab JAVA %}